archival-IIIF/server/readme.md

 - `IIIF_SERVER_LOGO_DIM`: The dimensions of the logo, separated by a ':'
 - `IIIF_SERVER_AUDIO_DIM`: The dimensions of the audio icon, separated by a ':'
-- `IIIF_SERVER_PDF_PAGES_THRESHOLD`: If defined, limit dynamic PDF creation per IP address when over this configured threshold (Requires Redis)
+- `IIIF_SERVER_PDF_PAGES_THRESHOLD`: If defined, limit dynamic PDF creation per IP address when over this configured threshold (Requires Redis volatile server)
-- `IIIF_SERVER_PDF_SESSION_SECONDS`: If defined, the number of seconds to limit dynamic PDF creation per IP address (Requires Redis)
+- `IIIF_SERVER_PDF_SESSION_SECONDS`: If defined, the number of seconds to limit dynamic PDF creation per IP address (Requires Redis volatile server)
 - `IIIF_SERVER_PDF_IMAGE_SIZE`: The (IIIF) size of images for the dynamic PDF creation (defaults to 'max')
 - `IIIF_SERVER_VIDEO_MOSAIC_WIDTH`: The width of the thumbnails in the video mosaic derivative (defaults to 500)
 - `IIIF_SERVER_VIDEO_TILES_ROWS`: The number of rows in the video mosaic derivative (defaults to 6)